markosluga/kolla-fountain/README.md

 8. Creates a neutron router and connects it to the networks.
 9. Displays the login password for the admin user

-* Feel free to change these networks to match your subnet ranges
+* You need to *change the default networks* to match your subnet ranges

 ## deploy-single.sh and deploy-multi.sh